Architectural Maturity in the Age of Autonomous Systems

 1. The Great Consolidation: Re-evaluating Service Boundaries

-Teams often discover this the hard way: a distributed system with 200 microservices is rarely "scalable"—it is usually just a distributed monolith with more network hops.
-In 2026, the industry has pivoted toward the Modular Monolith and Micro-Frontends.
+Teams often discover this the hard way: a distributed system composed of 200 microservices is rarely “scalable.”
+It is usually just a distributed monolith with higher latency and more failure modes.
+The early enthusiasm for microservices solved certain deployment and team autonomy challenges, but it also introduced enormous coordination overhead.

 From Nano-services to Domain Clusters